smitj23/CS425-2018/assignments/PA01/README.md

 5. Your character should NOT keep looping between the points.

 ### Unity Tasks:
 1. Create a unity project that demonstrates the same charactor and animations as your OGRE program.
 It is fine that the waypoints are different from OGRE's waypoints.
+This means you must have
+    - A charactor following a list of 10 randomly created waypoints
+    - The charactor must be displaying running and stopping animations.

 ### Notes:
 - You are free to use your own mesh and animations, as long as it uses two animation clips, namely running and stopping, and both OGRE and Unity should use the same charactor.